-Third, the relaxation time should be realistic.
-Previously, we have derived an approximate expression for the relaxation time \eqref{relaxation time1}.
-Substituting the data from the recent experiment \cite{Zhang2021}, i.e., $R=95$ nm and $\Omega=6$ GHz, into Eq. \eqref{relaxation time1}, and taking that $\Omega/\omega_0=10$, the relaxation time is estimated to be $t_{\rm re}\sim 10^{21}$ s, which is longer even than the age of the universe ($\sim10^{17}$ s).
-In the estimation, we have assumed that the transition dipole moment $d\sim ea_0$, where $e$ is the charge of an electron, and $a_0$ the Bohr radius.
-For a feasible experiment, we have to reduce the relaxation time to a reasonable value, for instance, to $t_{\rm re}<10^5$~s, i.e., a relaxation time shorter than one day.
-According to Eq.~\eqref{relaxation time1}, the relaxation time can be decreased by increasing the rotation angular velocity $\Omega$ and the orbital radius $R$.
-In our previous calculations, the rotation angular velocity $\Omega$ and the orbital radius $R$ are assumed to be independent physical parameters.
-However, for an optically rotating nanoparticle, the rotation angular velocity is dependent on the radius of the particle, and a possible way to increase the rotation speed is to reduce the size of the nanoparticle \cite{Zhang2022}.
-For an optically rotating nanoparticle, a stable rotation is reached when the driving torque $M_0$ is in balance with the drag torque $M_d$ \cite{Reimann2018,Zhang2021}.
+Third, the relaxation time should be reasonable for experimental feasibility, ideally within a few hours ($t_{\rm re}\sim10^4$~s) or less.
+According to the approximated expression Eq.~\eqref{relaxation time1}, the relaxation time can be decreased by increasing the rotation angular frequency $\Omega$ and the orbital radius $R$.
+However, for an optically driven nanoparticle considered here, $\Omega$ and $R$ are not independent.
+For such a nanoparticle, stable rotation is achieved when the driving torque $M_0$ equals to the drag torque $M_d$ \cite{Reimann2018,Zhang2021}.